-Water Quality on Tap – Testing City Water vs. Well WaterStudents will determine and communicate method of testing well water vs. city water samples.
-Students will graph and compare results Schedule visitor from local public water department to discuss the Water Department Water Quality Report and data sheet sent to citizens, and what that information tells.
+Water Quality on Tap – Testing City Water vs. Well WaterStudents will determine and communicate the method of testing well water vs. city water samples.
+Students will graph and compare results Schedule visitors from the local public water department to discuss the Water Department Water Quality Report and data sheet sent to citizens, and what that information tells.

 Study of Land Resource Areas in the State, concentrating on counties in our region, but discussing other regional effects on water quality—Region (counties)

 Mississippi Delta (Lake, Obion), Loess Region (Obion, Weakley, Henry), Coastal Plain (Henry to Tennessee River), Highland Rim (several middle TN counties), Central Basin (several middle TN counties, very middle), Cumberland Plateau & Mountains, Appalachian Ridges and Valleys, Smokey Mountains

 Have students research the effects of underground geologic features on how water is filtered, filtering out pollutants, etc.